 2. Risk and Expected Reward Are Related

 Investors who expect or need to achieve higher returns must accept the associated risk.
 Equity-like returns do not come without commensurate risks.
 When it comes to investing, there’s no such thing as a “free lunch”; there is no promise of high returns without high risk.
 Anyone who tells you different is peddling a “free meal” you don’t want to eat.

 Global diversification across a variety of imperfectly correlated asset classes is the most effective way to reduce risk.
 (Correlation is how similarly different investments perform.
 The higher the correlation, the more similar the performance and, thus, the lower the diversification.)
 AKA Don’t put your all your eggs in one basket!

 Diversification is always working, whether we are pleased with the immediate results.
 Diversification should be thought of as the equivalent of buying insurance against having all of one’s investment eggs in the wrong basket.

 In the short (or even long) run, anything is possible.
 In the long run, we expect that equity markets will rise more than fall.
 Individuals who correctly predict short-term market movements should likely attribute their results to luck rather than skill.

-5: Discipline Is Key to Successful Investing
+5: Discipline Is Key

 For far too many investors, the variable that ultimately determines the results of their portfolio is not investment returns but investor behavior.
 Emotions can lead us all to make poor decisions at the wrong times.
 It is easy to remain disciplined during strong markets.
 However, it is far more important to do so in down markets and avoid the far-too-human propensity to sell at market bottoms.
 Thus, the role emotions play in the success of an investment strategy cannot be overemphasized.